-The optional feature allows this board to back up huge amount data in an economic way.
-The chip on this board is a PCI-to-IDE UDMA/ATA133 RAID controller and designed for mainboard use.
-It offers features that of level 0, 1, 0+1 and supports the most popular operating systems, such as Windows 95/98/ME/NT 4.0/2000/XP and Linux.
+The optional SATA feature includes RAID function.
+It allows this board to back up huge amount data in an economic way.
+The RAID controller offers features that of level 0, 1 and supports the most popular operating systems, such as Windows 95/98SE/ME/NT 4.0/2000/XP and Linux.